-Dwayne P. Mitchell, is a Boston-based actor, artist, and activist.
+Dwayne P. Mitchell, is an actor, artist, and activist.
 Originally from Atlanta, GA, Dwayne’s passion for bridging art and activism has been the foundation of his artistry since his youth.
-He is a first-generation college graduate holding a Bachelor of Arts in Music, Vocal Performance - from the Historically Black institution, Fisk University; and obtained a Master of Fine Arts in Musical Theatre from the Boston Conservatory at Berklee.
+He is a first-generation college graduate holding a Bachelor of Arts in Music, Vocal Performance - from the Historically Black institution, Fisk University; and a Master of Fine Arts in Musical Theatre from the Boston Conservatory at Berklee.

 With a passion for pouring into young artists in the performing arts, Dwayne also serves as a Teaching Artist and has worked with students at Boston Arts Academy, Gann Academy, Wheelock Family Theatre, SpeakEasy Stage Company, and Berklee College of Music.

 On and off the stage, Dwayne continues to use his platform to advocate for diversity, inclusion, and bridging opportunity gaps for black artists and artists of color in the performing arts